droren/smimesign/README.md

 Added simple update to code to cover : https://github.com/github/smimesign/pull/114 , i.e. build error on Windows for smime using go version > 1.17

-Smimesign is an S/MIME signing utility for macOS and Windows that is compatible with Git.
+Smimesign is an S/MIME signing utility for macOS, Windows, and Linux that is compatible with Git.
 This allows developers to sign their Git commits and tags using X.509 certificates issued by public certificate authorities or their organization's internal certificate authority.
-Smimesign uses keys and certificates already stored in the _macOS Keychain_ or the _Windows Certificate Store_.
+Smimesign uses keys and certificates already stored in the _macOS Keychain_, the _Windows Certificate Store_, or loaded from PKCS#12 files on Linux via the `SMIMESIGN_P12` environment variable.

 This project is pre-1.0, meaning that APIs and functionality may change without warning.